The Owner & the Flight Park

 Randy has accumulated over 1000 hours in hang gliders and over 1000 ultralight aircraft hours on wheels, floats and snow skis.
 He is also a current licensed private pilot with a night rating and has logged over 750 hours on many different Cessna's, Pipers's and home-builts.
 In 2016 he was awarded the Master Rating from the Hang Gliding & Paragliding Association of Canada for his years of commitment to free flying.

-More than an instructor, Randy created the Lumby Airforce Society to establish a base and community for hang gliders, paragliders and other flyers from across Canada and abroad.
+More than an instructor, Randy helped create the Lumby Airforce Flying Club to establish a base and community for hang gliders, paragliders and other flyers from across Canada and abroad.
 He is a mentor, host, friend, musician and dreamer of all things that fly.

 Flight Museum - Dreams about Flying

 It is the ambition of the Freedom Flight Park & School to build the Canadian Hang Gliding Museum and Hall of Fame on park grounds to educate and inspire pilots in the history of gliders.
 Humankind has long been fascinated with flight and soaring the skies.
-This glider barn is stacked with old, used, and consignment gliders with the intention of expanding it to accommodate displays and will tell both history of flight, the types of gliders, the Lumby Air Force, and prospective flying developments.
+This glider barn is stacked with old, used, gliders with the intention of expanding it to accommodate displays that will tell the history of flight, the types of gliders, tales of the colourful Lumby Air Force past, and prospective flying developments.
 This project still has a few years of planning and development to go but all enthusiasts are welcome to contribute their knowledge and artifacts.

 Want to participate or donate to the museum?
 Send us an email and contact us.

 Want to see what gliders we already have in store?
 We are building an online database for new pilots to explore and experienced pilots to experience.
 Pictures will be uploaded here soon.